Dan-Matthews-23/local-legends/README.md

 I have used a piece of code in def change_email that validates the email input.
 The original code is available on their [website](https://www.geeksforgeeks.org/check-if-email-address-valid-or-not-in-python/)

 ![Geeks for geeks email validation](/local_legends/static/images/design-stages/used-code.png)

+#### Checking for numeric values only

+I have used [Geek for Geeks](https://www.geeksforgeeks.org/python-check-whether-string-contains-only-numbers-or-not/) suggestions as a template to check for the values in  Handle Leave Review when checking for the value of the textarea written review

 ***